Dave-Mack/ipspace-public-cloud/exercise-1-define-requirements/Assignment-1.md

 ***

 ## Assignment
-Define requirements for a deployment of a new solution in a public clould
+Define requirements for a deployment of a new solution in a public cloud

 ## Responses